Investing

 Nassim Nicholas Taleb Investment Advice – 7 Investing Principles To Follow

-Nassim Nicholas Taleb is an experienced trader and the author of several books on risk, including Fooled by Randomness, The Black Swan, Antifragile, and Skin in the Game.
-His writings go against the grain of conventional wisdom and are worth a read for investors interested in thinking about how to balance risk and return.
+Nassim Nicholas Taleb is a seasoned trader and author of several influential books on risk, including Fooled by Randomness, The Black Swan, Antifragile, and Skin in the Game.
+His contrarian perspectives challenge conventional wisdom and offer valuable insights for investors seeking to navigate the delicate balance between risk and return.

 Nassim Nicholas Taleb’s Investment History

-Nassim Nicholas Taleb began his career in 1984 as a derivatives trader on Wall Street.
-His major success came in 1987, when he was holding low-probability put options during Black Monday.
-In a single day, he made more than $35 million.
+Nassim Nicholas Taleb launched his career in 1984 as a derivatives trader on Wall Street.
+His breakthrough came during Black Monday in 1987, when his position in low-probability put options generated over $35 million in a single day.

 nassim nicholas taleb investment advice introduction

-In 2003, Taleb predicted that the US mortgage lender Fannie Mae would collapse.
-He didn’t directly profit from the 2008 subprime mortgage crisis, but the event proved his forecast correct.
+In 2003, Taleb predicted the collapse of US mortgage lender Fannie Mae.
+While he didn’t directly capitalize on the 2008 subprime mortgage crisis, the event vindicated his prescient forecast.

-Taleb began writing about randomness and risk management in 2001, when he published Fooled by Randomness.
-He followed up with The Black Swan: The Impact of the Highly Improbable in 2007.
-Later books include Antifragile (2012) and Skin in the Game (2018).
+Taleb entered the literary world in 2001 with Fooled by Randomness.
+He followed with The Black Swan: The Impact of the Highly Improbable in 2007, then Antifragile (2012) and Skin in the Game (2018).

-Today, Taleb has a net worth estimated between $85 and $100 million.
+Today, Taleb’s net worth is estimated between $85 and $100 million.

 Nassim Nicholas Taleb’s Investment Advice